NoozAbooz/mcpi-reborn-extended/README.md

 Feature list:
 - Full support for Debian buster and bullseye, as well as distros based on them
-- Ability to look around via arrow keys instead of mouse
+- Ability to look around via arrow keys instead of mouse (useful if mouse is glitched or if using REPLIT)
 - Extended creative inventory
 - Sprinting via `CTRL` key
 - Sneaking via both the `Shift` and `Alt` keys